ppgcourseUB/ppgcourse2024_week1/BayesianTimetreInference-SandraAlvarezCarretero/README.md

 Before you get started, let's look at the data that you have managed to collect so far:

-* [**Molecular alignment**](raw_data/aln_seq/baliphy/P1-max.fasta): alignments inferred with `BAli-Phy` ([Redelings, 2021](https://academic.oup.com/bioinformatics/article/37/18/3032/6156619)) using the CYTB sequences of 8 mammals downloaded from the NCBI web server.
-For more information on how this molecular alignment has been generated, you can always [read the step-by-step tutorial in the `raw_data` directory](raw_data/README.md).
+* [**Molecular alignment**](00_inp_data): all files that start with `aln_*` were inferred with `BAli-Phy` ([Redelings, 2021](https://academic.oup.com/bioinformatics/article/37/18/3032/6156619)) using the CYTB sequences of 8 mammals downloaded from the NCBI web server, then converted into PHYLIP format.
+For more information on how this molecular alignment has been generated, you can always [read the step-by-step tutorial in the `data_processing` directory](data_processing/README.md).
 To make sure you have time to go through this tutorial, however, please do not go through this dataset assembly pipeline until the end of this session.
-* [**Set of calibrations**](00_data_formatting/calibs/Calib_converter.txt): node age constraints to calibrate the phylogeny to geological time established according to our interpretation of the fossil record.
-More information about how they have been established later in the tutorial.
+* [**Set of calibrations**](00_inp_data/calibs/inp_calibs/Calibnodes_cytb.csv): node age constraints to calibrate the phylogeny to geological time established according to our interpretation of the fossil record.
+The [`Include_calibrations_MCMCtree.R`](00_inp_data/calibs/scripts/Include_calibrations_MCMCtree.R) first used the raw calibration information ([`calibrations.txt`](00_inp_data/calibs/raw_calibs/calibrations.txt)) to generate [an intermediate file](00_inp_data/calibs/raw_calibs/cals_only_cytb.tree) that is subsequently used by another script ([`Merge_node_labes.R`](02_MCMC_diagnostics/scripts/Merge_node_labels.R)) to generate the final [`Calibnodes_cytb.csv`](00_inp_data/calibs/inp_calibs/Calibnodes_cytb.csv) file.
+We will not have time to learn how to go through this process but, given that the R scripts are well documented, feel free to go through them after this practical session!
-* [**Phylogeny**](raw_data/aln_seq/baliphy/cytb_rooted_bl.tree): tree topology with branch lengths inferred with `BAli-Phy` ([Redelings, 2021](https://academic.oup.com/bioinformatics/article/37/18/3032/6156619)).
-For more information about how this phylogeny has been inferred, you can always [read the step-by-step tutorial in the `raw_data` directory](raw_data/README.md).
+* [**Calibrated phylogeny**](00_inp_data/cytb_calib_MCMCtree.tree): calibrated phylogeny generated with the R script [`Include_calibrations_MCMCtree.R`](00_inp_data/calibs/scripts/Include_calibrations_MCMCtree.R).
+The phylogeny (i.e., tree topology with branch lengths) was inferred with `BAli-Phy` ([Redelings, 2021](https://academic.oup.com/bioinformatics/article/37/18/3032/6156619)).
+For more information about how this phylogeny was  inferred, you can always [read the step-by-step tutorial in the `data_processing` directory](data_processing/README.md).
 To make sure you have time to go through this tutorial, however, please do not go through this dataset assembly pipeline until the end of this session.

 Remember that, before proceeding with timetree inference, you need to get familiar with your dataset!
 For instance, you may ask yourselves questions such as "how were the data collected?", "how were the alignments generated?", or "how are the files going to be organised?".
 In this practical session, we are not going to address such questions as we will only have time to focus on the subsequent steps.
-Nevertheless, at the end of the session, you can always go through the step-by-step data assembly workflow available in the [`raw_data` directory](raw_data) to understand how the data were collected and processed.
+Nevertheless, at the end of the session, you can always go through the step-by-step data assembly workflow available in the [`data_processing` directory](data_processing) to understand how the data were collected and processed.
 To learn more about the different steps that the phylogenomic workflow consists of, you may also want to read [Álvarez-Carretero & dos Reis, 2022](https://link.springer.com/chapter/10.1007/978-3-030-60181-2_13).

 ## Goals

 At the end of this practical session, you should...

 * ... be mindful about how important it is to be familiar with your dataset before proceeding with timetree inference.
-* ... understand how to parse and format input data for timetree inference with `PAML` programs.
+* ... understand the format that input data and control files require to run timetree inference analyses with `PAML` programs.
 * ... understand how to run `PAML` programs for timetree inference analysis.
 E.g., specifying substitution models, selecting the most adequate priors according to your dataset, specifying MCMC settings, etc.
 * ... understand how to run MCMC diagnostics to confidently assess whether your chains have potentially reached converged and how you can filter them before proceeding to summarise the results with the samples collected during the MCMC.
 * ... be able to critically discuss the results you have obtained according to your prior hypotheses and the settings under which the programs have been executed.